Thursday, August 29, 2024

 When I first moved to AK I heard the lore of the legendary winter of 2012 when Pio was so filled in that no technical climbing or rappelling was necessary and the entire face could be skied continuously.
 I figured it wouldn't happen again, but over the years Ben, Matt, Neil, and Brady have all realized that its possible by some "technical scrambling" up and rock skiing down the ramp adjacent to the upper technical pitches.
 We decided to follow their lead.

-Skipping the technical pitches was indeed easier and faster though perhaps more boring.
-Actually that last part isn't entirely true - one of my crampons popped off while I was kicking a rock slab - I found that more than exciting enough for me.
+Skipping the technical pitches was easier and faster though perhaps more boring.
+Actually that last part isn't entirely true - one of my crampons popped off while I was kicking a rock slab - that was more than exciting enough for me.

 By 8 PM we were on top of the north face and into the golden evening sunshine - just enough time to zip up to the summit.

-From the summit we took in the really incredible views in all directions including the pretty jaw-dropping 6,000 vertical feet straight down to the car, crammed something resembling a dinner appetizer down our throats (smores Pop-Tart for me) then started down in our continued race against the sun.
+From the summit we took in the really incredible views in all directions including the pretty jaw-dropping 6,000 vertical feet straight down to the car, crammed something resembling a dinner appetizer down our throats (smores Pop-Tart for me) then continued our race against the sun.

 Its funny how the upper chute had felt borderline too steep and deep to climb without peeling backwards into space - with our skis on it suddenly became perfectly pitched steep pow skiing.